 Elsa Macleod Kindergarten is a cash free kinder.
 All fees are to be paid directly into our bank account.
 Families will be given a code at the beginning of the year, with the first fees invoice.

 Please do not approach staff regarding matters related to fees.
-Fee monies are the responsibility of the Fees Officer and Treasurer.
-The name and contact details of the Fees Officer will be included in your first fees invoice.
+Fee monies are the responsibility of the Accounts Officer and Treasurer.
+The name and contact details of the Accounts Officer will be included in your first fees invoice.

 GARDEN & WORKING BEES

 A gardener is employed to take care of the lawn mowing and general garden care within the kinder grounds.
 A $25 fee is charged to cover this cost and is attached to your first fees account.